A wretch steals the words Sufis spoke,

 ideas, language, and even the phrase “each other” doesn’t make any sense.

-if you're a kafir or idol-worshiper come again.
+if you’re an infidel or idolater, come again.

-This home of ours is not a home of hopelessness,
+This doorway of ours is not a doorway of hopelessness,

-even if you've repented one hundred times, come again.
+if you’ve broken one hundred repentances, come again.

 Come, come, whoever you are.